 The more you take out now, the less you’ll have to live on later

 Taking money out of your pension now might alleviate some of the financial pressure you’re currently under, but it’ll mean you have less to live on when you retire.

 Ian Browne, retirement expert at Quilter said: “It is vital that if you do decide to use your pension more than previously planned that you think about the long-term consequences.
 It is not just that sum that you won’t have later on down the line, compound interest means the growth of your pot will also deplete.”

 Compound interest is when income is reinvested to generate more income and gains grow on gains.

 Rather than dipping into your retirement savings, you might want to look at ways you can cut costs and boost your income.
 Our article 21 ways to cut costs has lots of suggestions that may help you reduce your outgoings, while you should also ensure you are claiming any benefits you are entitled to.

 Market volatility can also prompt people to dip into their pension savings so they can move their money into supposedly ‘safer’ homes such as savings accounts.

-According to research by fund managers Fidelity, almost two-thirds (61%) of investors planning to retire within the next five years have seen the value of their pension investments fall in recent months.
 If you’re worried about falls in the value of your pension savings, try to avoid making any knee-jerk reactions.

 Emma Byron, Managing Director of Legal & General Retirement Income said: “When markets are uncertain, or people see their investments have taken a hit, the urge can be to switch into cash or less risky assets like bonds.
 This reaction is part of human nature, and while it may feel like a sensible approach, in reality it means there is no chance for your investments to recover and you therefore crystallise investment losses that are currently only on paper.